Meet Our Team

 Alex C. Nee, MD, received his medical degree from the University of Cincinnati.
 Completing his internship in internal medicine and residency training in neurology at the University of Washington, Dr. Nee went on to complete a two-year fellowship in neurocritical care at the UCLA David Geffen School of Medicine.
 He is a member of the Neurocritical Care Society, the American Academy of Neurology and the American Medical Association.
 Dr. Nee has presented to peers and is a published author in topics ranging from microarray studies in ischemic brain injury to clinical management of poor grade subarachnoid hemorrhage.

-Although Dr. Schafer sees patients with many types of neurological disorders, he has had a particular interest in multiple sclerosis, movement disorders, stroke and dementia.
-He serves as Director of the Mercy MS Center in Carmichael.
+Dr. Lulu aims to provide state of the art care for all patients.
+She views the physician/patient relationship as a team; listening to her patients’ concerns and involving them in decision making.
+Although Dr. Lulu sees patients with many types of neurological disorders, she has had a particular interest in multiple sclerosis and movement disorders.
+She serves as Director of the Mercy MS Center in Carmichael.

 As a board certified physician from the American Board of Psychiatry and Neurology, Dr. Cruz has special training in treating patients with epilepsy.
 A graduate of Saint Louis University, Dr. Cruz completed his internship at the Iowa Methodist Medical Center, and his neurology residency at the University of Iowa Hospitals and Clinics in Iowa City.
 Dr. Cruz went on to complete a two-year fellowship in EEG and epilepsy at the University of California, San Diego Medical Center.
 Dr. Cruz's approach to care begins with assuring his patients that they have options, and most importantly, an ally.